chrisselig/azureDatabricksLakehouse/README.md

 Finally, the tables were cleaned and prepared for analysis by creating the dimension and fact tables below.

+The transformations and creation of the tables were done via Python and Spark (sql)

 ## Original Model

 ![Original Relational Model](https://github.com/chrisselig/bikesharingDW/blob/main/80_imgs_for_readme/divvy-erd.png)